psi4/psi4/doc/sphinxman/source/occ.rst

 faster.
 If gradients are needed (like in a geometry optimization), then the procedures outlined hereafter should be followed.

+Thus, there arise a few categories of method, each with corresponding input keywords:

+* Orbital-optimized MP and CC methods with conventional integrals( :ref:`OCC Methods <sec:occconv>`)
+* Non-orbital-optimized MP and CC methods with conventional integrals(:ref:`MP/CC  <sec:convocc>` )
+* Orbital-optimized MP and CC methods with DF and CD integrals(:ref:`DF/CD <sec:dfocc>` )
+    * Includes Non-orbital-optimized DF and CD methods

 Theory
 ~~~~~~